Root Surface Preparation in Periodontal Therapy: Why the Root Is the Foundation of Regeneration

 Q1: Is root surface preparation the same as scaling and cleaning?

 Scaling removes tartar from above and just below the gumline.
-Root surface preparation (root planing) involves systematic debridement of the entire root surface within the periodontal pocket, extending to the base of the defect.
+Root surface preparation involves systematic debridement of the entire root surface within the periodontal pocket, extending to the base of the defect.
 It is more thorough and typically requires local anaesthesia.
 Routine scaling does not achieve the level of root surface decontamination needed before regenerative procedures.

 Q2: How many appointments does root surface preparation take?